telerik/blazor-docs/knowledge-base/chart-newtonsoft-seialization-settings.md

 ---
 title: Chart not working with Newtonsoft.Json properties
-description: Using Newtonsoft.Json serialization settings can break the chart.
+description: Using Newtonsoft.Json.JsonProperty serialization settings can break the Chart.
 See how to fix it.
 type: troubleshooting
 page_title: Chart not working with Newtonsoft.Json serialization properties
 slug: chart-kb-newtonsoft-seialization-settings